Foundation Center offers a deep resource for philanthropy

 You can access the center’s resources at one of their libraries (some 450 “cooperating collections”) around the country, online through a live or recorded webinar, or by directing your questions to a research expert via live chat or email.
 Without reservation, we can vouch for the Foundation Center as a cornerstone resource for your nonprofit’s efforts to learn more about grants, sponsorships and much more.

-• 99 foundations that use Twitter (Socialbrite) JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+• 99 foundations that use Twitter (Socialbrite) JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.